2024 otis award winners

 The OTIS Award is a way to recognize individuals, agricultural initiatives, businesses and organizations, and youth in the Battle River and Sounding Creek watersheds who are OuTstanding In Stewardship.
 Stewardship is taking action to care for our watershed, including the land, air, water, and biodiversity.
 It also supports healthy communities, including our culture and economy, now and into the future.

 The OTIS Award is named after the star character in the book series “Otis and Friends: Environmental Adventures.”
 This series was written by Ponoka high-school students in our Caring for our Watersheds Contest.
 Otis and his friends help people take action to create a better watershed.
 OTIS is also an acronym for OuTstanding In Stewardship!
 Otis, his authors, and the OTIS Award Winners are examples for us all.
-Nominations are accepted annually between July 1 and March 31.
+Nominations are accepted annually between July 1 and the last day of February.
 OTIS Award details.

 Use the form below to nominate someone you know for an OTIS Award!